matter-labs/zksync-web-era-docs/docs/dev/guide/custom-paymaster-tutorial.md

 ## Deploying the paymaster

-To deploy the paymaster, we need to create a deployment script.
+To deploy the ERC20 token and the paymaster, we need to create a deployment script.
 Create the `deploy` folder and create one file there: `deploy-paymaster.ts`.
 Put the following deployment script there:

 ```ts
 import { utils, Wallet } from "zksync-web3";